-i.
-Freshwater Basins
+I. Freshwater Basins

-Freshwater monitoring is conducted in five basins in the region, including the Don (Don River), Proserpine (Proserpine River), O'Connell (O'Connell River, two locations), Pioneer (Pioneer River), and Plane (Sandy and Plane Creeks) basins.
+Freshwater monitoring is conducted in five basins in the region, including the Don River (at Bowen), Proserpine River (at Glen Isla), O'Connell River (at O'Connell Caravan Park), Pioneer River (at Dumbleton Weir), and Plane Basin (at both Sandy Creek Homebush and Plane Creek Sucrogen Weir).